Breaking the Illusion: Consensus-Based Generative Mitigation of Adversarial Illusions in Multi-Modal Embeddings: Related Work

 Generative \glspl{DM} have recently emerged as powerful tools for defending against adversarial attacks, particularly in multi-modal settings.
 By iteratively denoising inputs in a learned latent space, \glspl{DM} can restore both perceptual quality and semantic alignment~\cite{xia2025adversarial}.
 Frameworks such as DiffDf~\cite{diffdf2025}, ADBM~\cite{li2024adbm}, gradient-free purification~\cite{dai2025gradient}, and DiffCAP~\cite{fu2025diffcap} illustrate the growing use of diffusion-based purification for robustness.
 Compared to \gls{AE}- or \gls{VAE}-based methods, diffusion approaches provide greater flexibility and alignment recovery but incur higher computational cost.
 These advances suggest that generative purification may offer a promising path toward defending cross-modal representations from adversarial illusions.

-Our consensus-based generative mitigation in this paper, by integrating reconstruction, stochastic sampling, and majority aggregation, reduces the adversarial illusions success rate to near-zero, while improving cross-modal alignment in unperturbed input settings without any attack/mitigation as well as in perturbed input settings compared to the existing solutions.
+Our consensus-based generative mitigation in this paper, by integrating generative models, stochastic sampling, and majority aggregation, reduces the adversarial illusions success rate to near-zero, while improving cross-modal alignment in unperturbed input settings without any attack/mitigation as well as in perturbed input settings compared to the existing solutions.